shawnsoltesz/RhythmsGonnaGetYou/README.md

 Given a band name, view all their albums

+SELECT "Band"."Name" = 'Elton John'
+FROM "Band"
+JOIN "Album" ON "BandAlbumSong"."AlbumId" = "Albums"."Id"

+View all albums (and their associated songs) ordered by ReleaseDate

-SELECT \*
+SELECT "Album."Title","Album".OrderBy"ReleaseDate"
 FROM "Albums"
-JOIN "Band" ON "Bands"."NameId" = "Name"."Id"
+JOIN "BandAlbumSong" ON "Song"."SongTitleId" = "SongTitle"."Id";
-WHERE "Albums"."Band" = 'Elton John';

-View all albums (and their associated songs) ordered by ReleaseDate

 View all bands that are signed

+SELECT \*
+WHERE "Bands"."IsSigned" = True;

 View all bands that are not signed

+SELECT \*
+WHERE "Bands"."IsSigned" = False;